earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 ![docker-compose up output]({{site.images}}{{page.slug}}/Fc0VASw.png)
 </div>

-To check if the airflow service is running, Execute the following command in the command prompt
+To check if the Airflow service is running, execute the following command in the command prompt:

 ~~~{.bash caption=">_"}
 docker ps